 For the Shrimp Stock (if making)

-- Peel the shrimp and remove the heads, then add all the shells and heads into a stainless steel pot with a little bit of vegetable oil.
-Saute over medium high heat, pressing out any tomalley from the shrimp heads with your spatula.Shrimp shells and heads from at least 12 shrimp, 1 tablespoon neutral oil
+- Place the shrimp heads and shells into a stock pot along with the oil and the daikon and/or onion, if using.
+Saute over medium high heat, pressing out any tomalley from the shrimp heads with your spatula.Shrimp shells and heads from above, 1 tablespoon neutral oil, ¼ cup finely chopped onion, ¼ cup finely chopped daikon

-- Once the bits that are stuck to the bottom of the pot start to brown and smell wonderfully like grilled shrimp, deglaze with the water and scrape all the bits off the bottom of the pot.4 ½ cups water
+- Once the bits that are stuck to the bottom of the pot start to brown and smell wonderfully like grilled shrimp, deglaze with the water and scrape all the bits off the bottom of the pot.
+Bring to a simmer, then simmer for 5 minutes.4 ¼ cups water

 For the Tom Yum Soup